mterekhov/tgame/Blockout/readme.txt

 ================================================================================
 CURRENT TASKS
 ================================================================================
+- remove prefixes from methods
 - wrap all types of OGL into custom types
 - wrap all OGL calls into custom wrapper
-- wrap tgame code in namespace

 ================================================================================
 ROAD MAP